MattTW/HoneyAlarmServer/README.md

  + keypad update and partition state updates sent by the Envisalink as documented in the TPI are tracked by the Alarm Server and can be retrieved via the Web API.
  + Some CID events (alarm arm/disarm) are processed and trigger plugin events.
- + HTTP calls to get current AlarmState, and to arm, disarm and armstay the alarm system are working.
+ + HTTP calls to get current AlarmState, change Partition, and to arm, disarm and armstay the alarm system are working.
+Note that these calls are currently async, the response only acknowledges that the command was sent to Envisalink, not that it was sucessfully executed.
  + Events are triggered for most alarm arming and disarming conditions
  + The [Mac Launcher app](https://github.com/gschrader/Alarm-Server-Launcher) originally writted for the DSC version of the server works with this app.

 #### What Doesn't Work ####

-+ The Web Interface app is not yet working.
++ The Web UI is not yet working.
 + Zone state change messages from the TPI seem to currently be buggy and are only logged at this time.
-+ The Alarm state returned by the HTTP api call only returns partition state information so far.
++ The Alarm state returned by the HTTP api call only returns partition state information so far (it does not return all the state expected by the Web UI)
-+ Events for Alarm triggered/cleared are not yet working
++ Events for Alarm triggered/cleared are not yet working.
-+ The "FF" TPI command and application level commands to the Envisalink are not yet implemented.
++ The "Dump Zone Timers" command is not yet implemented.

 Plugin System